centrify/ansible/README.md

 You can generate a keytab file to use with Active Directory service account using the followin commands on Linux (requires a Centrify joined Linux server).

 **Centrify Agent for Windows64.msi and Group Policy Deployment.mst:**
-Both those files should be copied from the software source of the Centrify Infrastructure Services for Windows in use.
-Those two files are located under */Agent* folder.
+Both files should be copied from the software source of the Centrify Infrastructure Services for Windows in use.
+Those two files are located under the */Agent* folder.

 **Join-CentrifyZone.ps1:**
 This PowerShell script is provided as as sample and is used to join Windows system to existing Centrify Zone.
 This script can be modified to satisfy any customisation of the join process in your environment.